 - Choose whether or not you want this rule to trigger an alert in the alert center.

-If you choose to turn on alerts for this rule, you can choose a severity of High, Medium, or Low.
-You can also choose to send email notifications by checking the All super administrators box, and/or by clicking ADD RECIPIENTS to send emails to select administrators when the rule is triggered.
+- If you choose to trigger an alert to the alert center, you can also choose to send email notifications by checking the All super administrators box, and/or by clicking Add email recipients to send emails to select administrators when the rule is triggered.

 Use this page to review all of the details of the rule and to make any changes, if needed, before creating the rule.